alessandroiori/community-detection-lastfm/README.md

 # Community Detection
-Second project of the master course in [Big Data](http://torlone.dia.uniroma3.it/bigdata/) at Roma Tre University
+Second project of the master course of [Big Data](http://torlone.dia.uniroma3.it/bigdata/) at Roma Tre University

 ## Dataset
 - [LastFM](https://grouplens.org/datasets/hetrec-2011/) by GroupLens